October 7th - 17th, 2023

 Image courtesy of Robin Pope Safaris

-In addition, South Luangwa has a fantastic diversity of all kinds of game from the unique Thornicroft Giraffe, to the massive elephant populations, not to mention the 40 thousand plus hippos and huge crocs who can regularly be seen lounging on the Luangwa River itself.
+In addition, South Luangwa has a fantastic diversity of game, from the unique Thornicroft Giraffe to the massive elephant populations, not to mention the 40 thousand plus hippos and huge crocs who can regularly be seen lounging on the Luangwa River itself.

-Before this afternoon’s game drive, Karen again will visit with the women and girls in the village to conduct a workshop.
-Guests are welcome to come along or they can opt to stay back and relax on the property.
+Before this afternoon’s game drive, we will again visit with the women and girls in the village to conduct a workshop.
+Guests are welcome to come along, or they can opt to stay back and relax on the property.
 The late afternoon game drive will follow.
 Then it’s dinner and drinks on deck for your final evening at Kafunta.

 Image courtesy of Tongabezi

-After an early morning breakfast at the lodge, you will be transferred to the airport for the scheduled flight to Livingstone (via Lusaka).
-En route to the airport, we will be stopping by Tribal Textiles for a talk, a look and a shop, if interested.
+After an early breakfast at the lodge, you will be transferred to the airport for the scheduled flight to Livingstone (via Lusaka).
+En route to the airport, we will be stopping by Tribal Textiles for a talk, a look, and a shop, if interested.

 Upon arrival, you will be met and transferred to the highly lauded (Conde Nast Traveler Gold List 2018) Tongabezi Lodge where you will be staying for the next two nights.

-With a personal valet, a la bush butler, you are sure to be spoiled day into night while staying in one of the six private chalets or one of the five river cottages.
+With a personal valet or a bush butler, you are sure to be spoiled day into the night while staying in one of the six private chalets or one of the five river cottages.
 The list of activities is endless at Tongabezi and in the surrounds as the property is on the Zambezi River, upstream from the thundering Victoria Falls.

 Image courtesy of Tongabezi

 Once we arrive, a special meal will follow.
-This lunch is sure to be a fun one with Vanessa - one-half of proprietors Vanessa and Ben - a female member of her staff and a young female student from the local school, the one that Vanessa started over 20 years ago.
-We will see the female perspective in Zambia, from varying angles, and from several perspectives.
+This lunch will be a fun one with Vanessa - one-half of proprietors Vanessa and Ben - a female member of her staff and a young female student from the local school, the one Vanessa started over 20 years ago.
+We will see the female perspective in Zambia from varying angles and from several perspectives.

 After lunch, we head to the neighboring Victoria Falls, known locally as Mosi-oa-Tunya or “the smoke that thunders”.
-Located on the Zambezi River between Zambia and Zimbabwe, it is one of the Seven Natural Wonders of the World.
+Located on the Zambezi River between Zambia and Zimbabwe, it is one of the World's Seven Natural Wonders.
 Combining both the height and the width it is the largest waterfall and the largest single sheet of flowing water in the world.

 An evening sunset cruise follows the Falls with dinner and drinks back on the property.
-You can expect nothing but the best when it comes to meals on site as the Tongabezi Lodge and their nearby Sindabezi Island shares four chefs, two pastry chefs and two full kitchen teams, many of which have been trained internationally.
+You can expect nothing but the best when it comes to meals on-site as the Tongabezi Lodge and their nearby Sindabezi Island share four chefs, two pastry chefs, and two full kitchen teams, many of which have been trained internationally.

-This morning you are free to sleep in as we are not chasing the game on an early morning drive.
-A leisurely breakfast on the property is followed by a visit to the school that Vanessa started years ago.
-The morning starts with an exchange of stories with the young female students and later again with a local group of women that we are meeting in the village.
+You are free to sleep this morning as we are not chasing the game on an early morning drive.
+A leisurely breakfast on the property is followed by a visit to the school Vanessa started years ago.
+The morning starts with an exchange of stories with the young female students, and later again with a local group of women, we are meeting in the village.

-Another alluring option, after ten action-packed days in South Africa and in Zambia, is to simply kick back and relax on the property, in the pool, on the Lookout or Hangout, in your cottage or on your veranda as no other property warrants a wind down quite like this one.
-It’s easy to see how Tongabezi has been touted #5 Best Safari Lodge in all of Africa, among other accolades.
+Another alluring option, after ten action-packed days in South Africa and in Zambia, is to kick back and relax on the property, in the pool, on the Lookout or Hangout, in your cottage, or on your veranda as no other property warrants a wind down quite like this one.
+It’s easy to see how Tongabezi has been touted number five Best Safari Lodge in Africa, among other accolades.